 In order to view or print these files, which are in PDF format, you will need Adobe Reader.

-Anyone wishing further information on the school’s policies, or a hard copy, is invited to email the Bursar at email@example.com
+Anyone wishing further information on the school’s policies, or a hard copy, is invited to contact the Bursary.
+Contact details can be found on the Staff List page.

 Computers and associated technology are provided in order to support students’ education and the management of the school.
 Whilst being flexible in order to optimise the use of the equipment there are some restrictions to prevent abuse and damage.
 The policy sets out, in particular, how internet access and email may be used and what should not be done, so as to control the possibility of harm to the user or others.
 Issues of copyright and plagiarism are covered.